 You can read more in our 'Middlemen' targeting payday loan borrowers with surprise fees news story.

 How do I ensure the company is legit?

 Adverts for payday loans are everywhere - especially online, so it's tricky to know where to go.
-Before applying, check the company's registered with the OFT - see if it's licensed under the Consumer Credit Act at the OFT Public Register.
+Before applying, check the company's registered with the FCA - see if it's licensed under the Consumer Credit Act at the FCA Consumer Credit Register.
 It's important to do this as some payday lenders have been operating illegally.

 What do I need to be able to apply?

 This varies from lender to lender, but you'll need to be over 18 years old, have a full bank account with debit card, a regular income and with most payday lenders you will have to pass a credit check (some say they reject as many as two-thirds of first time applicants).
 You'll also need some proof of your identity and your income.

 Some lenders have marketing opt-outs/ins on their application forms.
 If you say you're happy to hear from them and 'selected' third parties, then it means they're able to sell your data to whoever they like.
 Always make sure you say no to marketing.

 Elsewhere on MoneySavingExpert.com we list best buys - and there is one here.
 But it's geographically limited to people who live or work in four central London boroughs (Southwark, Lambeth, Camden and City of Westminster).